 In the event that an All Ages or 16+ panel will be followed by an 18+ panel, during the transition the panel room will be emptied in order to ensure that all attendees present for the 18+ panel have been properly checked for IDs.

 During Your Panel

-If you have any issues during your panel, please speak to one of the Panel Staff located near the doors of the panel room.
-They will be able to get the needed assistance as soon as possible.
+If you have any issues during your panel, please speak with one of the staff stationed at the door of the panel room.
+They will be able to assist you or alert those capable of resolving the issue as soon as possible.